basilica-san-vitale-mosaics-ravenna-photo

 There’s often a musical performance in the evenings at the Piazza del Popolo.

-The Via Cavour, Via IV Novembre and Via Corrado Ricci were my favourite streets.
-Via Cavour is the main shopping street and extends from the historic Porta Adriana gate to the heart of the city at Via IV Novembre and Piazza del Popolo, where you can find a plethora of restaurants and cafés.
+Via Cavour is the main shopping street and extends from the historic Porta Adriana gate to the heart of the city at Via IV Novembre and Piazza del Popolo, where you’ll find a plethora of restaurants and cafés.
 In the maze of streets and lanes in this area, you’ll probably stumble upon Fresca, a lively wine bar that’s popular with the locals.
-One thing to look out for is Dante’s face, a street art piece by Brazilian artist, Kobra.

 via-cavour-ravenna-photo